u1612468/Master_thesis/Data_analysis/README.md

 The file "word_cloud.ipynb" outputs two word cloud graphs for each industry.
 The data is imported from "fin_skills_counts_top.csv" and "it_skills_counts_top.csv" and those two files are generated in "skills.ipynb".
 The generated word cloud displays the most frequent skills (top 50) required in two sectors.

 # Co-occurrence Table
 The file "skills.ipynb" outputs two co-occurrence tables.
 The data is imported from Finance_cleaned_file.csv and Internet_cleaned_file.csv, which is compressed in Cleaned_file.zip.
-By constructing a co-occurrence matrix, we visualized the connections between these skills in two sectors.
+We visualized the connections between these skills in two sectors by constructing a co-occurrence matrix.
 The weight assigned to each edge in the co-occurrence table represents the frequency of two skills appearing together in job postings, indicating a strong association.

+# Questionnaire
+The file "Questionnaire_analyze.ipynb" analyzes the questionnaire data.
+The data is imported from Questionnarie_Clean_Manually.csv.
+To complement the perspective of job seekers, we employed an online questionnaire to investigate recruitment discrimination in the actual hiring process.